MINGLIBRIAN/rokid/README.md

 ![condition](./imgs/condition.png)

-When the server started, always run the crawler first to update the database, after init invoke a subprocess to run the crawler every 30 minutes for data update.
-The update process is same with that in crawler.
+When the server started, always run the crawler first to update the database.
+After initialization, invoke a subprocess to run the crawler that scrape data every 30 minutes for database update.
+The update process is same with that in crawler, i.e. check the stock information in Redis cache first, update database if changed.

 #### Front End

-JSONify the form data (condition) and send to the server, get the response and display all the data page by page (50 items per page).
+Send form params (condition) to the server, get the response and display all the data page by page (50 items per page).
 Using jQuery Ajax to implement asynchronous request and pagination.

 * The demo screenshot can be found in the imgs directory.